 - Common Questions About This Honey Garlic Baked Cauliflower Recipe

 The Best Baked Cauliflower Recipe You’ll Ever Taste

 This honey garlic cauliflower is our go-to recipe when we’re feeding a crowd and want to prepare something that’s both delicious and nutritious.
 Coated in a sweet and spicy glaze inspired by our favorite chicken wings, it’s baked until tender and is bursting with flavor.

-In fact, it’s so good, your guests won’t believe they’re eating their vegetables and will turn everyone into a cauliflower fan!
-The best part is that it’s made with nine ingredients and is ready with just 20 minutes of cooking.
+In fact, it’s so good, your guests won’t believe they’re eating their vegetables!
+Get ready to turn everyone into a cauliflower fan!
+The best part is that it’s made with nine ingredients and is ready within just a mere 20 minutes of cooking.